Skip to content

 Occlusives: Occlusives provide a barrier on the skin that prevents moisture loss and reduces Transepidermal Water Loss (TEWL).(3) The most common occlusive ingredients found in skincare are petrolatum and mineral-oil based; however, shea butter, beeswax and plant oils like hemp and jojoba have powerful occlusive properties that help to lock in moisture.

 Humectants: Humectants pull water and moisture to the skin to boost hydration.(3) Two common humectant ingredients that provide great skin barrier hydration are hyaluronic acid and glycerin.
-You can find them both in Fullmoon Serum!
+You can find them both in Supermoon Serum!

 Moisturizers to the rescue